-PDPs provide a highly customizable project-creation experience.
-They can integrate with the Ribbon user interface in Project Web App, provide Quick Launch navigation elements specific to individual pieces of project data, and dynamically filter custom fields by departmental association.
+Product Detail Pages (PDPs) provide a highly customizable project-creation experience.
+They can integrate with the ribbon user interface in Project Web app, provide Quick Launch navigation elements specific to individual pieces of project data, and dynamically filter custom fields by departmental association.

 You can customize PWA Project Detail Pages by using Web Parts and a ribbon interface.
-Project Server 2010 includes the following new Web Parts for PDPs:
+Project Server 2010 includes these new Web Parts for PDPs:

 Buttons Web Part.
-Enables users to edit, save, publish, or close a project detail page, or to move to the next stage in a workflow.
+Enables users to edit, save, publish, or close a project detail page or to move to the next stage in a workflow.
 A long page can include multiple Buttons Web Parts.

 Workflow Status Web Part.
 Enables users to check the status of Project Server workflows.